roboconf/roboconf.github.io/en/sources.md

 	mvn clean install -Dcheckstyle.skip=true

+Same thing when you want to compile offline.

+	mvn clean install -o -Dcheckstyle.skip=true

 When projects use a different build mechanism, it is described in the readme of the project.